 Fact Sheet: SC Johnson Uses Renewable Energy

-Since the early 2000s, SC Johnson has worked to add new sources into our energy mix.
-It’s part of our ongoing commitment to .
-Today, three SC Johnson plants run on 100% renewable wind power (Bay City, Europlant, Gorzow, Chicago).
+Since the early 2000s, SC Johnson has worked to add new renewable sources into our energy mix.
+It’s part of our ongoing commitment to environmental responsibility.
+Today, four SC Johnson plants run on 100% renewable wind power (Bay City, Europlant, Gorzow, Chicago).
 We have renewable energy initiatives around the world, employing wind, solar, waste palm shells, rice husks, and even garbage.

-For the past 15 years, SC Johnson has used renewable energy sources around the world to power our facilities.
-Globally, 34% of our energy use in 2018/19 came from renewable sources.
-In 2018/19 SC Johnson achieved a 62% reduction in greenhouse gas emissions compared to our 2000 baseline (indexed to production).
+For the past 19 years, SC Johnson has used renewable energy sources around the world to power our facilities.
+Globally, 35% of our energy use in 2021/2022 came from renewable sources.
+In 2021/2022, SC Johnson manufacturing achieved a 69% reduction in greenhouse gas emissions compared to our 2000 baseline (indexed to production).
 Since our 2000 baseline, company-wide GHG emissions are down by 54%.

 Here’s a look at our clean energy initiatives around the world…

 Since 2012, a biofuel initiative at our manufacturing facility in Surabaya, Indonesia, has used waste husks from rice grains as a fuel source for heating water for production.
 This cuts about 7,000 metric tons of greenhouse gas emissions annually.